zulip/zulip/templates/zerver/help/verify-that-your-message-has-been-successfully-sent.md

 ![Message time](/static/images/help/message-exact-time.png)

-Zulip is designed to store locally echoed message content in local storage and replay it when your browser reconnects to the Internet, to avoid issues where messages users thought they sent are lost.
+Zulip is designed to store locally echoed message content in local storage and replay it when your browser reconnects to the Internet, this is to avoid issues where messages users thought they had sent get lost.